Spotify, Apple Music, and Tidal pay royalties to artists, and now TikTok does too.

 This article aims to answer all of your questions about how TikTok royalties work and how to maximize your revenue from the app.

 Yes.
-TikTok now pays streaming royalties.
+TikTok now pays royalties.
 After years of allowing billions of streams without paying artists a dime, the app now has licensing deals in place with most music distributors and labels.
-This means that you get paid each time your song is streamed in a TikTok video.

-The streaming royalty funds come from their paid subscribers.
-Similar to Spotify, TikTok has a free version of their app and a paid subscription version.
+The royalty funds come from TikTok's revenue.
 Your distributor will collect your royalties on your behalf, then pay them to you.
-Each distributor and label has their own deal in place with TikTok that determines how much of that subscription revenue will be paid to their artists for each streaming use in the app.
+Each distributor and label has their own deal in place with TikTok that determines how much of the revenue will be paid to their artists for each use in the app.

 The quote below from TuneCore provides further detail in how this works.
 Each distributor will have a different "blanket agreement" with TikTok, however you can expect the basic model TuneCore shares here is the same for your distributor.

-“When a subscriber streams your music, you get paid a proportionate share of TikTok's subscription revenue per month calculated on terms set out in TuneCore's blanket agreement with the store.
-Payments will fluctuate each month, depending on the amount of subscription revenue generated and how often your music was streamed.”
+“When a subscriber creates new content using your music, you get paid a proportionate share of TikTok's subscription revenue per month calculated on terms set out in TuneCore's blanket agreement with the store.
+Payments will fluctuate each month, depending on the amount of subscription revenue generated and how often your music was used in unique video instances.”

 Whether your with TuneCore, CD Baby, Distrokid, Amuse, or another company you can check your distributor's website or reach out their support team to learn more about the details of their arrangement with TikTok.